Mesa Academics & Athletics Program

 4) A General Education Course: Refer to the IGETC or CSU or AA General Education patterns below for course options.

-5) An Intercollegiate Course: (i.e. EXSC 210 Intercollegiate Football I) 3 units
+5) EXSC Intercollegiate Course: (i.e. During your season of sport, you will enroll in your intercollegiate/practice course, for example, EXSC 210 Intercollegiate Football I) 3 units

-Discuss these courses with your Coach first or the MAAP Counselor.
+6) EXSC Supplemental Courses: Discuss these courses with your Coach

-a) If you plan to transfer to a UC and/or CSU school or you are unsure on where you plan to transfer, follow the IGETC GE pattern below
+2) IGETC Pattern 2018-2019 If you plan to transfer to a UC and/or CSU school or you are unsure on where you plan to transfer, follow the IGETC GE pattern

-b) If you plan to transfer to a CSU only, follow the CSU GE pattern below
+3) CSU Pattern 2018-2019 If you plan to transfer to a CSU only, follow the CSU GE pattern

-You may also access this information and more on our college's Transfer Center's Educational Planning website
+You may also access this information and more at Mesa's Transfer Center website.

-** To transfer to a UC or CSU, go to www.assist.org to find the G.E. and Preparation for Major coursework for each campus.
+** To transfer to a UC or CSU, go to www.assist.org to find the Preparation for Major coursework for each UC/CSU campus.

 Mesa College has established articulation agreements with some independent /private colleges and universities.
 These agreements indicate the required patterns of coursework from Mesa College to the transferring institution.